IMPORTANT NOTE ON BIKE RACKS – COVID-19

 In consideration of the safety of others, please be courteous and don’t ride your bike on station platforms (they’re not meant for bike riding).
 Instead, please walk your bike to the elevators or ramps, and carry it when on stairs.

 We’ve equipped all MetroBus vehicles with a two-bike bike rack, available on a first-come, first-served basis.
+Check out the steps below for how you can bring your bike with you.
+Instructions are also on every MetroBus bike rack.

 If you’re thinking about adding a bike to your commute, get started by checking out some great tips and inside information on the best way to bike around the region from our partners: